dddrrreee/cs140e-win19/labs/lab11-fuse-fs/README.md

 ----------------------------------------------------------------------
 ## Part 1: Implement FUSE methods to make a simple FS (45 minutes)

-If you look in `part1/simple-fs`:
+If you look in `part1-pi-fs/`:

-   - There is starter code to implement a simple FUSE file system.
+  - `pi-fs.c`: starter code to implement a simple FUSE file system.
+  The file system just has a single root directory and files, no subdirectories.
+  - `pi-fs-support.c`: support code that we provide.
+  - `make mount`: will mount your file system.
+  - `make unmount`: will forcibly unmount if it gets stuck.
-   - Typing `make test` will simple Unix commands to check if your system is broken.
+   - `make test`: will execute simple Unix commands to check if your system is broken.

-You'll have to implement five methods:
+You'll have to implement six methods:

    - `getattr` get attributes of the file: its size, permissions, and number of hardlinks to it.

+   - `open`: read fro the file at a `offset` of `size` bytes.

    - `read`: read fro the file at a `offset` of `size` bytes.